Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 We are currently on the bus back to Aukland, we haven't decided what we will do tonight but whatever it is I hope it involves relaxing.

+# Day 4 - Auckland to Rotorua

+Last night we got home with all the intentions of taking a few hours to ourselves and than going out for dinner and a drink.
+What happened instead was we fell asleep and decided not to wake up till 7 in the morning.
+Apparently we needed the sleep.
+The whole thing felt a bit like the scene from 500 days of summer, where it shows what he thought would happened compared to what actually happened.
+However what happened to us was 100x more boring and a 1000x less depressing.

+## John and Marissa go Kiwi hunting

+A trip to New Zealand wouldn't be complete without a good kiwi sighting.
+So this morning after we packed our bags we set out on our hunt.
+We ate breakfast at a cafe which has been called the most hipster cafe in Aukland.
+However when compared to the hipster cafes of Berkeley I must say this looked like a corporate coffee break.
+That said the view was amazing and the tea was lovely.

+With food in our bellies we set off for the bus that would take us to the kiwi hunting grounds....
+The Aukland Zoo.
+The zoo was lovely and had many birds not seen in America.
+There were many baby animals including a giraffe and otters.
+We walked through an area where the wallabies and the emu were not behind cages and could have walked up to us.
+We also had a chance to see 3 capybaras, play with a family of monkey squirrels.

+Finally we reached our destination the Kiwi house.
+It was a building where the lights were turned off.
+It took our eyes a good 3 minutes to adjust.
+In front of us was a 70 foot long exhibit behind glass.
+Marissa and I did multiple walk-bys without seeing a single kiwi.

+Working under the assumption that the kiwis were hiding we decided to finish our zoo trip and return to the kiwi exhibit in the end.

+Upon our return we were happy to note it was only us and 1 other gentleman.
+We were disappointed because the man had yet to see a kiwi and after 5 minutes of silently walking the exhibit had failed to find one as well.

+As we were walking towards the exit a slight movement caught my eye, and than I saw it.
+Standing right next to the glass was a flightless bird must larger than I had imagined it.
+I called over my other 2 companions in the hunt and we watched the elusive kiwi with great interest.
+Only a couple minutes later Marissa pointed towards the back of the exhibit at another kiwi not 5 feet away from us, and yet none of us had seen it.
+Marissa and I spent a good 15 minutes watching the kiwis dig in the ground and crawl over things.
+During which time we found a third kiwi.

+I don't think kiwis are known for there camouflage, but they certainly should be.

+After our successful hunt we took the bus back to the main city at the base of the Auckland sly tower.
+We spent time at the bottom of the sky tower watching people free fall from the top.
+Before we got on our bus we stopped for a New Zealand Kabob.
+Marissa and I were both impressed by how good the lamb tasted.

 # Quotes